 - Protect Your Pet: If your dog loves a good romp in the woods, make sure they are protected with a brightly-colored vest or visible bandana.

 Following a few basic guidelines for safety lets everyone get out and enjoy the natural beauty of Michigan without hunting and firearm accidents.
 If you or someone you love has been hurt in a hunting or firearm accident, it’s important to seek expert legal counsel.
-At The Law Offices of Daniel J. Harris, P.C., we work hard for the injured.
+At Harris Law, we work hard for the injured.
 Let Dan Harris and our caring team help you get relief for the medical bills and other financial burdens resulting form your accident.
 Call us today at 231.347.4444 or fill out the free consultation form in the sidebar to schedule your personal consultation.